Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

-In this article, we take a peek at the 7 best TCL Roku Smart TV Universal Remotes.
-We’ll review options for every budget, plus we’ll give you some recommendations at different price points.
+In this article, I take a peek at the 7 best TCL Roku Smart TV Universal Remotes.
+I’ll give you some options for pretty much any budget, plus I’ll give you some recommendations at different price points.
 Whether you just want to grab a quick cheap replacement for your TCL Roku TV or investigate some upgrade options, you’ve come to the right place.

 Honey, Where’s the Remote?

 But what do you do if you lose the remote that came with your TCL Roku Smart TV?
 How will you fire up Roku and watch your favorite shows?
 Or what if you’ve decided that you think the TCL-Roku supplied remote is a little lame and you want to upgrade to something a bit nicer?

 Well, Valar Morghulis dear readers, we’re here to show you how to score that replacement remote.
 And because we know you deserve better, we’ll also share some other great options should you decide you want to upgrade to a real remote 😉.

 After all, in addition to your TCL TV with Roku, you also have a whole bunch more devices it might be nice to control with the same remote.
 I’m not just talking about your Dolby surround sound set up, Apple TV, Amazon Fire TV, etc. but also things like smart blinds, smart lights, and the like.

 Did we pique your interest?
 (It was the family pack of GOT tees, wasn’t it?)